 My impact

-Based on the findings above, we thought of creating an experience that empowers customers to enroll in various communication settings and manage their notification preferences autonomously.
+As results, I thought of creating an experience that empowers customers to enroll in various communication settings and manage their notification preferences autonomously.
 This approach will enable users to take control of their communication experience, leading to higher user satisfaction and engagement.

 Below, we outline the key scenarios we tackled when managing communication settings: